Git, SSH, and GPG¶

 Tell Git to use your GPG key¶

-To see your generate key pair, run
+You can use the GitHub CLI for this.
+To see your generated key pair, run

-sec ed25519 2023-11-04 [SC] [expires: 2025-11-03] (1)!
+sec ed25519 2023-11-04 [SC] [expires: 2025-11-03]

-983C8320158FBB03818D3910C01A28311C1501SH (2)!
+983C8320158FBB03818D3910C01A28311C1501SH

 uid [ultimate] Kerri Johnson <kerri-johnson@hotmail.com>